Nipent Side Effects

 Generic Name: pentostatin

 Note: This page contains side effects data for the generic drug pentostatin.
-It is possible that some of the dosage forms listed on this page may not apply to the brand name Nipent.
+It is possible that some of the dosage forms included below may not apply to the brand name Nipent.

 For the Consumer

 Applies to pentostatin: intravenous powder for solution

 Along with its needed effects, pentostatin (the active ingredient contained in Nipent) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Along with its needed effects, pentostatin may cause some unwanted effects.
 Some side effects will have signs or symptoms that you can see or feel.
 Your doctor may watch for others by doing certain tests.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer.
 Discuss these possible effects with your doctor.

 If any of the following side effects occur while taking pentostatin, check with your doctor immediately:More common

 - Cough or hoarseness